g1eny0ung/hugo-theme-dream/docs/content/search.md

 # Search

-Dream has a built-in search feature that allows you to search for content on your site.
+Dream has a built-in search feature that lets you find content on your site.

+Currently, the search function only searches titles and descriptions.
+It is not a full-text search.

-You can enable it by adding a `_index.md` file to the `content/search` directory.
+You can enable it by adding an empty `_index.md` file to the `content/search` directory.
-This file can be empty, but it must exist.
 Dream will automatically generate the search page (/search) for you.